0000duck/mc-docs/docs/3d-view.md

 ![3D\_View-Export.png](http://wiki.mattercontrol.com/images/e/e5/3D_View-Export.png "3D_View-Export.png")

-The **Export...** button opens the [File export options](file-export-options) dialog box which allows the user to export the model in one of several formats.
+The **Export...** button opens the [File export options](file-export-options.md) dialog box which allows the user to export the model in one of several formats.

 [Category:Features](category:features)